yuktsan/stamplay-tutorials/03-landing-page-form/README.md

 stamplay-tutorials - 03-landing-page-form
 ========================================

-See how to use the Stamplay Form API to submit a form entry with Angular JS.
+See how to use the Stamplay Form API to submit a form entry.